Update 4/3/2020: This piece has been updated throughout with information responsive to the state of the coronavirus pandemic in the U.S.

-Most of the guideline public health experts have already given about washing your hands (for 20 seconds, the correct way), staying home if you’re sick, and keeping a six-foot distance from people who may be sick can be reasonably applied to relations of the intimate variety.
-But still, you might be left with pressing questions: Is it necessary to put the kibosh on kissing?
+At this point in the United States, the only truly safe and quarantine-acceptable sex partners are youself, and any live-in partners.
+(Though, if you’re sick, health experts advise isolating to separate rooms because coronavirus is most commonly spread via household transmission.)
+Still, you might be left with pressing questions: Is it necessary to put the kibosh on kissing?
 Is this virus sexually transmitted?
 And if you can’t put your grubby little hands on your faces, where else can’t you put them???

 Luckily, we’re not too proud to answer the burning, horny questions amidst a global outbreak; here’s everything you’d like to know about Love in the Time of Coronavirus.